peteygao/pyfaucet-networking/README.md

 Has preliminary bindings for Faucet Networking buffer functions.

+This is completely open source (LGPL-3 license).
+Forks and Pull Requests are much appreciated :)!
+Make this library *your own*!

 ##Quick Start
 While there is a rather feature-full server example, it may be too much for quick learning, so here are the steps to get pyfaucet up and running: